ardatan/graphql-mesh/website/docs/transforms/replace-field.md

   field: books
 ```

-To summarise the configuration above we want field `books` in type `Query` to be replaced from being of type `BooksApiResponse` to become type `[Book]`.
+To summarise, with the configuration above we want field `books` in type `Query` to be replaced from being of type `BooksApiResponse` to become type `[Book]`.

-Finally, since we no longer have any reference to type `BooksApiResponse` this becomes a loose type, and so the transform will purge it from the GraphQL schema.
+Finally, since we no longer have any reference to `BooksApiResponse` this becomes a loose type, and so the transform will purge it from the GraphQL schema.

 ## Transform scopes